openplans/openblock-old/docs/main/widgets.rst

 Extension Fields
 ~~~~~~~~~~~~~~~~

-Depending on the item's type (:doc:`schema <../install/schemas>`), a number of extension fields may be present.
+Depending on the item's type (:doc:`schema <schemas>`), a number of extension fields may be present.
 For example, a Restaurant Inspection might have a list of 'violations'; a Police Report might contain a field for a Crime Code.

 Extended attributes can be accessed in two ways: By name via the ``attributes_by_name`` variable, or as an ordered list via the ``attributes`` variable.
-The attributes list is ordered according to the Display Order configured in the :doc:`Schema's <../install/schemas>` administrative user interface.
+The attributes list is ordered according to the Display Order configured in the :doc:`Schema's <schemas>` administrative user interface.

 If you are using ``attributes_by_name``, you access each attribute according to its unique identifier as configured in the Schema, eg::